cuba-platform/dashboard-addon/README.md

 - the canvas  where the position of dashboard elements (widgets and layouts) is specified;
 - the buttons panel.

+Dashboard canvas and tree supports drag and drop actions from palette.

 ### 3.5.1.
 Dashboard Fields

 - **Title** - the name of the dashboard;
 - **Code** - the unique identifier for a more convenient search in a database;
 - **Refresh period** - the time period in seconds for refresh a dashboard UI;
-- **Assistant bean name** - an optional reference to a Spring bean class that should be used for customizing the dashboard.
+- **Assistant bean name** - an optional reference to a Spring bean class that should be used for customizing the dashboard (assistance bean must have **prototype** bean scope).
 - **Group** - the dashboard group;
 - **Is available for all users** - a flag which defines the user access to the dashboard.
 If set to `false`, then only the user who created the dashboard can view and edit it.
 Otherwise, all users can view and edit the dashboard.